How to reduce income tax in the UK using tax-efficient investments

 - Small Self-Administered Schemes (SSASs)

-Before taxpayers assess which of these options may best assist in reducing their income tax liabilities, understanding the UK’s wider income tax landscape could prove beneficial.
+Before taxpayers assess which of these options may best assist in reducing their income tax liabilities, understanding the UK’s wider income tax landscape – including the intricacies of HMRC’s rules on deductions, tax credits, and personal allowance thresholds – could prove beneficial.

 Is income tax revenue expected to rise in the UK?

-This could further contribute to the rapidly rising value of income tax receipts received by the UK government, which increased from £193.7 billion in the 2020/21 tax year to £223.9 billion in the 2021/22 tax year – the largest year-on-year increase over the past 20 years.
+This could further contribute to the rapidly rising value of income tax receipts received by the UK government, which increased from £193.7 billion in the 2020/21 tax year to over £270 billion in the 2023/24 tax year – representing the largest year-on-year increases over the past 20 years.

 What are the current income tax rates and thresholds?